qmacro/autodidactics/_posts/2021-02-02-fzf---the-basics-1-layout.markdown

 That's about it for what I've learned about controlling the appearance.
 There's actually plenty more on this in the [wiki](https://github.com/junegunn/fzf/wiki).

 Note right now that there are 17688 entries in the list of choices presented to me.
 That's a lot, and far more than I'd ever actually want to select from.
 Next time I'll take a look at a couple of `fzf` environment variables, one of which controls what command `fzf` uses, and how that can be changed to affect what gets displayed (or not displayed) in the choice list, so I can address that large number of entries issue.

+Update: part 2 of this series is now available: [fzf - the basics part 2 - search results](